DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 The College District prohibits retaliation against an employee who makes a claim alleging to have experienced discrimination or harassment, or another employee who, in good faith, makes a report, serves as a witness, or otherwise participates in an investigation.

-An employee who intentionally makes a false claim, offers false statements, or refuses to cooperate with a College District investigation regarding harassment or discrimination is subject to appropriate discipline up to and including termination.
+An employee who intentionally makes a false claim, offers false statements, participates in prohibited conduct, or refuses to cooperate with a College District investigation regarding harassment or discrimination is subject to appropriate discipline up to and including termination.

 Examples of retaliation may include termination, refusal to hire, demotion, and denial of promotion.
 Retaliation may also include threats, unjustified negative evaluations, unjustified negative references, or increased surveillance.